k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 New or already existing Fabric project implementations must be deployed to the server in a way that recent code changes are compiled and ready to be used.

-A deployment can be performed from either the Fabric Studio, as explained in this article, or using an [Offline Deploy](/articles/16_deploy_fabric/03_offline_deploy.md).
+A deployment can be performed either from the Fabric Studio, as explained in this article, or by using an [Offline Deploy](/articles/16_deploy_fabric/03_offline_deploy.md).

 <studio>